olininfo/olininfo.github.io/README.md

 Currently, Jane Sieving (jsieving@olin.edu) is the primary contact for issues and suggestions for this site.
 Feedback can also be submitted [here](https://goo.gl/forms/TsWQIWJpX7LmEyOm2).

+It is currently being updated by students.
+Please let schang2@olin.edu know if you are interested in helping.

 ## Contributing
 We want this site to continue to support the everyday needs of Olin students.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.